 The Notebook (2004)

 This is probably the first movie that comes to mind at the mention of a tear-jerking romance with some of the most iconic romantic movie quotes to date ("If you're a bird, I'm a bird," anyone?).
-But for those that don't know this Nicholas Sparks drama, it's a dual timeline story following Allie (Rachel McAdams) and Noah (Ryan Gosling) during their teenage years in 1940 and many years later in a nursing home, where Allie is cared for as she suffers from dementia.
+But for those that don't know this Nicholas Sparks drama, it's a dual timeline story following Allie (Rachel McAdams) and Noah (Ryan Gosling) during their teenage years and many years later in a nursing home, where Allie is cared for as she suffers from dementia.
 The early 2000s Noah reads Allie a story from his notebook about two young lovers in the '40s and how the odds were stacked against them.
 There isn't a five-minute span throughout the entire film that doesn't hit the viewer right in the feels and the ending will require several boxes of tissues.

 The Fault in Our Stars (2014)